 June 1, 1997

 The bricking of Downtown Duluth’s First Street in 1984 created traffic problems, parking hassles and unpleasant noise and dust.
 Retail shoppers took their money elsewhere.
-Superior Street was next on the bricking list in the summer of ’85, and business owners feared the affect on business would be similarly disastrous.
+Superior Street was next on the bricking list in the summer of ’85, and business owners feared the effect on business would be similarly disastrous.

 Then came Mr. Henry R. Brick, clad in overalls, flannel shirt, black bowtie, hard hat and horn-rimmed glasses.
 He starred in 38 television commercials that summer, encouraging shoppers to “come on down and jaywalk” through torn up Superior Street.
 They did.